 |EU10||Planned capacity and projected demand||

-Please see pages 27-30 of our Form 10-K filed with the Securities and Exchange Commission for generation capacity information.
-Electric and gas demand are also addressed in the 10-K. (A search on the word load in this document leads to numerous references.)
+Please see Growth Initiatives on page 37 of our Form 10-K filed with the Securities and Exchange Commission for generation capacity information.
+Electric and gas demand are also addressed in the 10-K. (A search on the word load in this document leads to several references.)

 |EU11||Average thermal plant efficiency||

 2014 combined regulated and non-regulated fleet efficiencies are as follows: